sparkflows/sparkflows-docs/docs/azure/admin-guide/synapse/connection.rst

   * Group   : Users belonging to the group have access to these connections.
   * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This page show how to create a **Azure Synapse Connection** in Sparkflows.
+This page show how to create an **Azure Synapse Connection** in Sparkflows.

 Enable Azure Synapse in Sparkflows
 +++++++++++++++++